LimaRAF/THREAT/README.md

 <br />

-##### Details on step 1
+##### Details on step 1 - Definitions

-Step 1 will define which species will have global (for all populations of the species) or regional assessments (for populations of the species).
+Step 1 will define which assessment will be global (for all populations of the species) or regional (for some populations of the species).
 For instance, THREAT project has a regional scope (i.e. Atlantic Forest), so for species that are non-endemic and endemic to the Atlantic Forest the assessments are regional and global, respectively.
 This is why it is important to know beforehand the endemism level of all species (e.g. endemic, non-endemic, vagrant) with respect to the target region (see Lima et al. 2020 for the example of the Atlantic Forest tree species).
 In addition, depending on the group of organisms, long time series of habitat cover will be necessary to obtain the population size reductions based on habitat loss.
 This is often the case for tree species.

 Identifying and contacting local IUCN Red List Authorities as early as possible is a key step to make sure that methods are aligned with IUCN